Impact of Anisotropy on Neutron Star Structure and Curvature: Numerical analysis and results

 \subsection{Moment of inertia}

-In this section, we examine the MOI of NSs described by the SLy EOS for different values of $\lambda_{\rm BL}$.
+In this section, we examine the MOI of NSs described by the SLy EoS for different values of $\lambda_{\rm BL}$.
 The anisotropic MOI relation given in Eq.~\eqref{eq:MOI} is employed to quantify the impact of anisotropy on the rotational properties of the star.
-Figure~\ref{fig:MI_M_MI_rho} presents the resulting MOI for anisotropic configurations: Fig.~\ref{fig:MI_M} shows its dependence on stellar mass, while Fig.~\ref{fig:MI_rho} illustrates the variation with central density for several $\lambda_{\rm BL}$ values.
-The MOI increases with mass up to the maximum stable configuration and decreases beyond this point.
+Fig.~\ref{fig:MI_M_MI_rho} presents the resulting MOI for anisotropic configurations.
+In Fig.~\ref{fig:MI_M}, the stellar mass is fixed to the value obtained in the isotropic case ($\lambda_{\rm BL}=0$), and the corresponding MOI is computed for different values of $\lambda_{\rm BL}$.
+Fi.~\ref{fig:MI_rho} shows the variation of the MOI with central energy density for several $\lambda_{\rm BL}$ values.
+For reference, in the isotropic case the maximum stable mass is $M_{\max}=2.051,M_\odot$, corresponding to a central energy density of approximately $1611.97 \;\mathrm{MeV \;fm^{-3}}$.
 Positive values of $\lambda_{\rm BL}$ lead to larger stellar masses and higher MOI, whereas negative values produce the opposite trend.
 The influence of anisotropy on the MOI is more pronounced in high-mass NSs than in low-mass ones.

 As reported in Ref.~\cite{kumar_2019}, the error bars denote MOI constraints for low-mass X-ray binaries (LMXBs), millisecond pulsars (MSPs), and double neutron stars (DNSs), inferred from GW170817 using universal relations.
 This study considers a larger sample of NSs than Refs.~\cite{landry_2020,lim_2019,jiang_2020}, though with substantially larger uncertainties and generally lower average MOI values.
 Nevertheless, the $I$–$M$ relations obtained in the present work remain consistent with these observational constraints for all curves corresponding to different values of $\lambda_{\rm BL}$.